-The Tea Options: B
+The Tea Options at Sanderson Hotel: B

 Our waitress brought out samples of the four special blends – including “Strawberries & Cream” (Heather’s choice) and “Apple Pie” (my choice — which was delightful for a cup or two but was a bit too bitter so I requested to change it up for a traditional English Breakfast tea).

-The Whimsical Atmosphere: A+
+The Whimsical Atmosphere at The Sanderson Hotel: A+

 Several fun touches at the table included the sugar cubes being in a working musical jewellery box similar to what we both had as little girls.
 Also the napkins were wrapped with a riddle and the menu was pasted into a book – ours was Our Mutual Friend.
 The antiquarian book collector in me almost passed out seeing that the menu was pasted into the book.